jenssannerud/bayes_intro/readme.md

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

+Operating under visual inspection alone, the burnin was sufficient.
+The transients one might have expected from an un-burned-in run were nowhere to be seen.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+The parameter estimates for both runs are highly similar, which would suggest that the trees have been drawn from the same distribution.
+It would be tempting to proclaim that they have converged - except that the trees look nothing alike.
+Be that as it may, none of the clades on either tree have been identified with high confidence.
+Thus both trees presumably differ due to many "floating branches" that obscure the actual topology of the trees

 ## GTR analysis